matthewdurbin/matthewdurbin/involvement.md

 ## Society of Physics Students/ Sigma Pi Sigma
 In undergrad, I was heavily involved with the Society of Physics Students and served as Out Reach Coordinator my junior year.
 In that capacity, I engaged in various open house type opportunities on campus, promoted the club around the department, and participated in our bi-weekly fundraiser in which we sold Pizza to raise money for our Pizza Funds!
 I was inducted into Sigma Pi Sigma, the physics honor society, that year.

+# Teaching and Mentoring
+## Teaching
+ - Teaching Assistant: NucE 450 Radiation Detection Laboratory (PSU-2019)
+ - Teaching Assistant: ME 361 F Radiation and Radiation Protection Laboratory (UT-2017)

+I have TA’d two radiation laboratory courses and really enjoyed both experiences.
+At UT, I led groups of students through a neutron measurement and  shielding lab.
+Here, we used He-3 and B-10 based neutron detectors and took various measurements with a Cf-252 source.
+The most fun part of the lab was the shielding design competition in which each team was allowed a set distance and various materials to reduce the neutron count as much as possible.
+At PSU, I led students through various labs ranging from GM-tube measurements, to Neutron Activation Analysis, to using a fruit can and amplification chip to make a detector!
+In addition to leading the students through the lab, I also graded lab reports, hosted officers hours, and led a recitation session before each test.

+## Mentoring
+ - 2 undergraduate research assistants
+ - 3 undergraduate summer interns

+My first experience with radiation detection was not though a course or textbook, but with a senior student who “showed me the ropes.”
+He taught me how to collect and analyze gamma ray spectroscopy and coincidence data my junior year.
+Armed with the skills he taught me, I collected my own data that later contributed to a paper and his thesis!
+From the beginning, students mentoring other students has been very important and personal to me, and it is largely the reason I’m here today!
+Since starting graduate school, I have gotten to mentor five undergraduate students (some of whom are now graduated, and some of whom are way smarter than me!).
+Three of these students have been apart of a summer internship program, in which they largely worked with me on a day-to-day basis over a summer to work towards their project goals.
+More longer term, I have also mentored two undergraduate research assistants to assist me with simulations, experiments, and data analysis for the various projects I’ve worked on over the years.
+Where possible, as was the case when I was an undergrad, I’ve encouraged the students to be involved with conference or paper submissions.
+While Covid-19 has put much of these efforts on hold, I hope to continuing mentoring efforts in the future.